simonprickett/local-aircraft-tracker/enricher/README.md

 To set this up you'll need the following:

-* A [Redis Stack](https://redis.io/docs/stack/get-started/) database.
-Get a free cloud hosted database [here](https://redis.com/try-free), or use the redis-stack Docker image ([here](https://hub.docker.com/r/redis/redis-stack)) or use the Docker compose file at the root of this repository.
+* A [Redis 8](https://redis.io/tutorials/howtos/quick-start/) database.
+Get a free cloud hosted database [here](https://redis.com/try-free), or use the redis Docker image ([here](https://hub.docker.com/_/redis)) or use the Docker Compose file at the root of this repository.
-* A fully set up and working instance of the receiver component ([read about this here](../receiver/README.md)) which is also connected to the same Redis Stack instance you are using for this component.
+* A fully set up and working instance of the receiver component ([read about this here](../receiver/README.md)) which is also connected to the same Redis instance you are using for this component.
 * An API key for the [FlightAware Aero API](https://flightaware.com/commercial/aeroapi/).
 Note this this is a paid API - you do get some calls without charge but you will need to sign up and provide a payment method.

 First, configure the environment by copying `env.example` to `.env`.
 Edit this file to contain the Redis connection URL for your Redis instance ([Redis URL format](https://www.iana.org/assignments/uri-schemes/prov/redis)).
 You'll also need to add your FlightAware API key to the `FLIGHTAWARE_API_KEY` field.